cheuklau/sre-hands-on-interview/README.md

 1. For 300 seconds, `INFO` messages appear showing the number of documents processed by the business critical service
 2. For 120 seconds, `WARN` messages appear showing storage is getting progressively full
-3. A final `ERROR` message appears showing an out-of-space error No additional logs after the final `ERROR` log indicates the process has died.
+3. A final `ERROR` message appears showing an out-of-space error No additional logs after the final `ERROR` message indicates the process has died.

 ### Suggested Approach

 The interviewee should perform the following:
-1. Recognize that the business critical service died to a filesystem being full
+1. Recognize that the business critical service died to an out-of-space filesystem
 2. Recognize that a business critical service needs to be triaged immediately
-3. SSH into machine via terminal
+3. SSH into machine via terminal with provided username and password
-    * Machine IP is the same as used to access Kibana (see if candidate can identify this)
-    * `ssh -i <private key> ec2-user@<machine-ip>`
-4. Perform `df -h` to see which filesystem is full
+4. Run `df -h` to see which filesystem is full
     * The result will show `/run/user/1000` is at `100%`
 5. Delete the file with `rm /run/user/1000/dummy.log`
-6. Restart the process with `sudo python service.py`
+6. Restart the process with `sudo python service.py` (command given by developers to restart the process)
-7. Verify in monitoring that `INFO` logs are back
+7. Verify in monitoring that `INFO` logs are being generated again

 ### Follow-up Questions